atasker/hapli---search-engine/README.md

 # hapli

-#### A full text search engine intended to allow parents and teachers to feel fully confident about the safety of their childs online experience.
+#### A full text search engine intended to allow parents and teachers full confidence about the safety of their childs online experience.

 > Built with `ruby on rails`, and `elasticsearch`